ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

    - If no group name is specified during plug-in creation, the plug-in will be populated under the `Default` group.
-   - The group name specified at the time of plug-in creation will be saved in the `.gplugindata` file holds the properties of the plug-in.
+   - The group name specified at the time of plug-in creation will be saved in the `.gplugindata` file, which holds the properties of the plug-in.
       - If needed, the user can edit the `GroupName` property in the file to modify the plug-in's group later.
 3. Choose the desired plug-in and create a large panel.